 And here lies the crucial point – the brain doesn’t treat them equally.
-The prospect of a potential loss predominates the prospect of a potential gain, and that is a direct result of the human evolution over the course of tens of thousands of years within a hunter and gather society where the most successful individuals were allowed to pass their genes to the next generation (that is on the flip side also the reason for the notorious comfort zone).
+The prospect of a potential loss predominates the prospect of a potential gain, and that is a direct result of the human evolution over the course of tens of thousands of years within a hunter and gather society where the most successful individuals were allowed to pass their genes to the next generation (that is on the flip side the reason for the notorious comfort zone too).

 When one has to make decisions, a potential loss always outweighs a potential reward in the equation.

 Seemingly, this gains an evolutionary advantage, but this can also be a cause of irrational behavior of the modern man.